JoelBender/bsit-bob/README.md

-# bsit-bob
+# BSIT Bob

-BACnet Semantic Interoperability Toolkit - Bob - Building Model Builder
+This project is a part of the BACnet Semantic Interoperability Toolkit (BSIT) for constructing ASHRAE 223 models of HVAC systems.